 The first Conference on the Law of the Sea (UNCLOS I) was held in the year 1956 at Geneva, Switzerland by the United Nations.
 This conference resulted in the following four treaties:

-- Convention on Fishing and Conservation of Living Resources of the High Seas|
+|Convention on the Territorial Sea and Contiguous Zone||Convention on Fishing and Conservation of Living Resources of the High Seas|

 Several initiatives were taken after the establishment of the United Nations Conference on the Law of the Sea (UNCLOS) which are mentioned below: